matthewlsawyer/cache2/README.md

 }
 ```

-The framework knows that any cached objects that have this particular instance of the ```Shelf``` as a field is now stale, and must be invalidated.
-Since cache2 contains a reference between our ```Shelf``` instance and the method signature that is the key to cache1, we can invalidate it.
+The framework knows that any cached objects that have this particular ```Shelf``` as a field is now stale, and must be invalidated.
+Since cache2 contains a reference between our ```Shelf``` instance and the method signature that is the key to the entry containing the ```Book``` object, we can invalidate it.

 ```
 // build the cache2Key from class name and id...